-When you are pulled over for a suspected drunk driving offense, one of the initial tests that law enforcement generally administers is the field sobriety test.
-These tests assess whether your physical abilities are being impaired by alcohol or another substance.
-Tests are usually physical in nature and often include exercises such as:
+When you are pulled over for a suspected drunk driving offense, one of the initial tests the law enforcement officer will administer is the field sobriety test.
+This test assesses whether your physical abilities are being impaired by alcohol or another substance.
+The exercises are usually physical in nature and often include:

 - HGN or eye test

 - Touching your nose

 - Tests of peripheral vision

 These performances are often hindered by preexisting medical and physical circumstances.
 Law enforcement will often attempt to use your condition to prove that you were not able to control your vehicle.

 Do not perform the requested field sobriety tests.
 Many times, these tests are used to build probable cause for blood, breath or urine tests.